rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/general-api-info/service-access.rst

 the table below.

 .. tip::
-   To help you decide which regionalized endpoint to use, read about `special considerations for choosing a region`_.
+   To help you decide which regionalized endpoint to use, read about :how-to:`special considerations for choosing a region <about-regions>`.

-.. _special considerations for choosing a region: http://www.rackspace.com/knowledge_center/article/about-regions

 .. _clb-dg-api-info-service-access-regional: